flyingcircusio/fc-nixos/doc/src/devhost.rst

 ``COMPONENT_<COMPONENT_NAME>_<ATTRIBUTE_NAME>``
     All overrides and secrets for all components in the environment.
 ``PROVISION_CONTAINER``
-    The name of the container being provisioned.
+    The name of the VM being provisioned.
 ``PROVISION_HOST``
-    The name of the ``devhost`` that the container is being provisioned onto.
+    The name of the ``devhost`` that the VM is being provisioned onto.
 ``PROVISION_CHANNEL``
     The NixOS channel URL being used.
 ``PROVISION_ALIASES``